StockNews.com Begins Coverage on Oragenics (NYSEAMERICAN:OGEN)

-StockNews.com began coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a report published on Wednesday morning.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a research report released on Tuesday.
+The brokerage issued a sell rating on the biotechnology company’s stock.

-Oragenics (NYSEAMERICAN:OGEN – Get Free Report) last announced its quarterly earnings data on Monday, August 14th.
-The biotechnology company reported ($1.51) earnings per share (EPS) for the quarter.
-The firm had revenue of $0.01 million during the quarter.
+Oragenics (NYSEAMERICAN:OGEN – Get Free Report) last issued its earnings results on Monday, August 14th.
+The biotechnology company reported ($1.51) EPS for the quarter.
+The company had revenue of $0.01 million during the quarter.

 Oragenics Company Profile